telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 ```

 Log traces between "Raising" and "Releasing" messages use "Repeated" in the message text.
 Note that the details part of the message is not necesarily the same
-in all traces, so re-logging alarms could be a mean to get extra information when debuging problems.
-In the exampel above, it could correspond to a client
+in all traces, so re-logging alarms could be a means to get extra information when debugging problems.
+In the example above, it could correspond to a client
 that after fixing the problem with the JSON payload now has a new problem with the URL of the Orion API operation.